-- Proposal 1: The election of Robert Johnson, John Stenbit and Theresa Wise to serve as Class I Directors for a three-year term to expire at the 2024 annual meeting of stockholders. - Proposal 2: The ratification of the appointment of PricewaterhouseCoopers as Viasat's independent registered public accounting firm for fiscal year 2022. - Proposal 3: The advisory vote on executive compensation. - Proposal 4: The amendment and restatement of the 1996 Equity Participation Plan. - Proposal 5: The amendment and restatement of the Employee Stock Purchase Plan.
+- Proposal 1: The election of Mark Dankberg and Rajeev Suri to serve as Class III Directors for a three-year term to expire at the 2026 annual meeting of stockholders. - Proposal 2: The ratification of the appointment of PricewaterhouseCoopers as Viasat's independent registered public accounting firm for fiscal year 2024. - Proposal 3: The advisory vote on executive compensation. - Proposal 4: The advisory vote on the frequency of holding future advisory votes on executive compensation. - Proposal 5: The amendment and restatement of the 1996 Equity Participation Plan. - Proposal 6: The amendment and restatement of the Employee Stock Purchase Plan.